guillaumeblaquiere/google-chat-security/README.md

 * `/public` that checks the Bearer token in the Authorization header.
 This token is required and must be valid.
 In addition, it must be signed by Google Chat and must contain, in the audience field of the JWT, the project number of the Google Cloud Project which has activated the Google Chat API.
+* `/log` that logs the headers and the body of any HTTP request received on the endpoint.

 # How to use